Mesh3lx/browser-bypass-http2/README.md

 64 = request per ip

+Note:

-Note: script using 2capcha api as below, you can change it :)
+1- script using 2capcha api as below, you can change it

+2- flooder "optls" coded in C# and compiled. it's clean and you can replace it with and flooder support cookie.

             provider: {
                 id:'2captcha',